Examine the physical processes, economics, and environmental impacts of energy use in Iceland.

 - Icelandic language

-- All educational excursions within the Westfjords, the Golden Circle, other key geological sites, and energy production facilities throughout the country
+- All educational excursions including key geological sites, natural areas, and energy production facilities throughout the country

 - Educational tours and meetings with renewable energy experts